Click on the links below to check out what’s happening in your local area…

 “Under the RAMP model, member agencies propose high risk cases for other agencies to consider.
 Participating government and non-government agencies present information about the cases and the panel works together to develop an action plan to reduce the risk to affected family members.
 Cases are later reviewed and discussed at subsequent meetings,” Ms Mendis continued.

-The core members of the Outer Gippsland RAMP include lead agency, Gippsland Lakes Community Health (GLCH); Victoria Police; Community Corrections; Department of Housing; Child Protection; and local mental health, alcohol and drug, ChildFIRST and Men’s Behaviour Change services.
+The core members of the Outer Gippsland RAMP include lead agency, Gippsland Lakes Complete Health (GLCH); Victoria Police; Community Corrections; Department of Housing; Child Protection; and local mental health, alcohol and drug, ChildFIRST and Men’s Behaviour Change services.
 Representatives from these services will attend all meetings.
 Associate members from other agencies who have particular knowledge of a case attend on a needs-basis.
 The Panel meetings are jointly chaired by Ailsa Carr, Executive Manager of the Family, Youth and Children’s Services Unit at GLCH and the operations support inspector for the eastern region of Victoria Police.

 “RAMPs are not a substitute for the existing system but work to enhance the response to this high risk group,” said Ms Mendis.
 “Women referred to a RAMP are identified as being at a high and imminent risk of serious harm from family violence and require an immediate risk assessment and action plan to lessen or prevent the threat to her (and her children’s) life, health, safety and wellbeing,” she explained.
 “The majority of RAMP cases are referred with the consent of the women experiencing the violence.
 Police will often initiate these referrals.
 In all cases, the lead agencies advocate on behalf of the woman at the centre of the process.”